 These specials consist of recaps and multiple adaptations of Monogatari books released outside regular seasons.
-These are:

 A recap of episodes 1-5 of Bakemonogatari.